srackham/drake/README.md

 Drakefiles are executed with the Deno `run` command, for example:

     deno run -A Drakefile.ts
-    deno run minimal-drakefile.ts hello -q
+    deno run minimal-drakefile.ts hello --quiet

-- Use the Drake `--help` option to view the [Drake man page](#drake-man-page).
+- Use the Drake `--help` option to view the [Drake execution options](#drake-man-page).

-- Use the `--list` option to display a list of the list of available tasks.
+- Use the Drake `--list` option to display a list of the list of available tasks.

 - By convention, a project's drakefile is named `Drakefile.ts` and resides in the project's root directory.